ricardoi/virusdetect_hpg/README.md

-# virusdetect_hpg
+# virusdetect_papa
-This is a repo to run VirusDetect on the hipergator @UF
+Custom scripts to analyze the Peruvian potato virome using VirusDetect &amp; ViNA